pudly/schmopera-hugo/content/articles/aria-guides-voi-che-sapete.md

 </figure>

 * It's easy to slide out of tune here **(2)**, so make sure you're vibrating each note in this chromatic bit.
 The E-flat usually has to be lower than you think, the E-flat deserves some spin, and don't neglect the D-natural in the next bar.
 As a bonus, consider the comma in "donne, vedete".
 When you sing "vedete", it's a new phrase, so it could use some new energy.
 That'll also keep you engaged and in tune.
 * This is a spot **(3)** that looks simple but it's totally not, and mezzos know this.
 It's a tricky tessitura, easy to get fatigued, so lightness and large beats are your friends.
-Try singing these two bars of "donne vedete" as though it's one bar of a sustained F, and then one bar of a sustaned E-flat.
+Try singing these two bars of "donne vedete" as though it's one bar of a sustained F, and then one bar of a sustained E-flat.
 What Mozart wrote with these wavering thirds is just a decoration of that basic tune, and if you keep the broader shape in your ear, you'll sing these bars with more ease.
-Also, imagine that you're conducting one to the bar, rather than 2/4.
+Also, imagine that you're conducting one big beat to each bar.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1590609101/media/2020/05/AriaGuide-Voi-p2-annotated_pzewwp.jpg){{% /md %}}